 Manager, Finance and Administration - Responsible for preliminary review and scoring of applications from fiscal perspective along with completeness checks of relevant information pertaining to the prospective subgrantee.
-Supports creation of draft responses from questions provided by ISPs relating to fiscal matters for Senior Management's review and approval
+Supports creation of draft responses from questions provided by ISPs relating

 Senior Data Scientist - Responsible for supporting preliminary review and scoring of applications from programmatic perspective.
 Responsible for evaluating projects proposed in relation to minimum requirements set forth in guidance documentation related to the Grant.
 Ensure data completeness of applicant submission.